-Are Prince George & Princess Charlotte In The Royal Wedding?
-They Have Special Roles
+Here's What Prince George & Princess Charlotte Will Be Doing During The Royal Wedding

 Weddings are, no doubt, a family affair.
 But when you’re part of the Royal Family, family plays an extra special part in the day’s festivities.
 On May 19, Prince Harry will wed his beloved fiancée, Meghan Markle, and the world is wondering just which roles the prince’s extended family will play in the wedding.
 More specifically, people are curious about whether Prince William and Kate Middleton’s kids will partake in the day’s events.
 So, are Prince George and Princess Charlotte in the Royal wedding?
 The answer is most definitely yes!

 Rumor has it that Prince George, who will turn 5 in July, and Princess Charlotte, who turns 3 in May, will have extra special roles in the wedding.